mge-engine/mge/docsrc/manual/installation.rst

     C:\mge>cmake --preset=default

 This configures the build for the `RelWithDebInfo` configuration.
 It will install also all dependencies using `vcpkg`.
-This may take a while.
+It may take a while.

 Build MGE
 =========